grame-cncm/faustdoc/src/tutorials/julia.md

 end
 ```

-Several initialiation methods like `init!`, `initanceInit!`, `instanceResetUserInterface!` etc. are generated, here is one of them:
+Several initialization methods like `init!`, `instanceInit!`, `instanceResetUserInterface!`, etc. are generated; here is one of them:

 ```julia
 function instanceResetUserInterface!(dsp::mydsp{T}) where {T}